cognitionbox/petra/README.md

 Since then he has been researching and developing the system.

-Aran originally read MEng Systems Engineering at Warwick University and has been a software engineer for about 10 years now.
+Aran originally read MEng Systems Engineering at Warwick University and has been a software engineer for over 10 years.
 He started a PhD in Computer Science at the University of Southampton in May 2020 and the main research topics are those surrounding the Petra programming system.